The Master of Fine Arts Program in Dance

 Admission Guidelines

-The deadline for admission to the MFA Program in Dance is December 4.
+The deadline for admission to the MFA in Dance Program is December 4.
 All students must apply to the MFA program online and follow the specific instructions contained there.
 The Prospective student (or students interested in the program should have either a BFA or BA in Dance and professional dance experience or a BA in a related dance field and professional dance experience.

-Applications for the MFA Program in Dance require the following:
+Applications for the MFA in Dance Program require the following:

 • a completed online application plus fee